The Donkey King: Production

-In August 2018, the first look of the animated film was released, directed by Aziz Jindani, developed and produced by Talisman Studios and Geo Films.
+In August 2018, the first look of the animated film was released, directed by Aziz Jindani, developed and produced by Talisman Animation Studios and Geo Films.
 Jindani revealed that he had the idea of the film since 2003, and had started working on the film in 2013 while working on his Commander Safeguard animated series.
 The film stars the voices of Jan Rambo, Ismail Tara, Hina Dilpazeer, Ghulam Mohiuddin, Shabbir Jan, Jawed Sheikh and others.

-In 2016, Aziz founded Talisman Studios, an animation studio based in Karachi and begin the work on the Donkey King, the film was animated on Autodesk Maya & rendered on Fox Renderfarm.
+In 2016, Aziz founded Talisman Animation Studios, an animation studio based in Karachi and begin the work on the Donkey King, the film was animated on Autodesk Maya & rendered on Fox Renderfarm.

 The teaser of the film was released on August 20, and the trailer was released on September 23.

 Release

 The release date announced for the film was 13 October 2018, though it released a day earlier.
 It was premiered on the same day at Nueplex Cinemas, in DHA, Karachi.

 As of 2020, Donkey King had been released in ten countries worldwide with local dubbings.
 It became the first Pakistani film to release in South Korea on 28 August 2019, and in Spain on 4 October 2019, where it was dubbed into three languages – Spanish, Catalan and Basque – and released under the titles El Rey Burro, El Rei Ruc and Asto Erregea respectively at 50 screens across the country.
 It released in Russia on 5 December with a Russian dub and across 100 screens in Turkey on 20 December in Turkish dub.
 It was scheduled to release in Colombia on 9 January 2020.
 It also released in Peru on 13 February 2020.
 The film released in China on 19 November 2021.